Campus High School, Haysville – 1989

 USD 259, Wichita, Marshall Middle School – 2012-1016

 Family Engagement, 8th Grade Social Studies, and AVID Elective Teacher

 USD 385 Andover, Central High School – 2016 – present

 U.S. History, U.S. Government, AP Government and Politics, and PO141 American Federal Government (dual credit government through Butler Community College)

 Currently, I have a dog named Toto who is a Silky Terrier and entertains me and keeps me safe!

 I grew up south of Eisenhower National Airport in southwest Wichita and my parents still live in that house.
 I went to Haysville schools.

 My one brother and his wife have two sons, both in high school.
-One is a senior and the other is a sophomore and they all live in North Texas.
-I very much enjoy watching them grow into amazing young men and on the football and baseball fields and the basketball court.
+One is a freshman in college and the other is a junior in high school.
+They live in north Texas.
+I very much enjoy watching them grow into amazing young men and playing football and baseball.